 1. Being Poles

 A small change has occurred in recent years, with the massive arrival of Ukrainian workers, especially since the outburst of the conflict – cheap workforce welcomed by Polish companies amidst important domestic labour shortages.
 It’s estimated that over 1 million Ukrainians work in Poland.
-A vast majority of them, however, stay there on a temporary basis, going back and forth without ever truly settling there.
+A vast majority of them, however, stay there on a temporary basis, going back and forth without truly settling there.

 Poland is therefore part of the handful of European countries – along with Portugal, Croatia, Latvia and Lithuania – where emigrants outnumber immigrants.